 Compared to Full HD, UHD Displays in general have brighter colours, especially with an IPS Panel.
 But the better image quality comes for a price: lower refresh rates and higher response times.
 Also, you need a high end Graphics Card to power 4K Games.
 But UHD Monitors are not only great for Gaming.
 For some professional applications and tasks, such as picture or video rendering, these screens offer significant value.

 If you use your computer for any form of photo, video or multimedia editing then a full high definition IPS monitor should be your starting point.
 IPS stands for in-plane switching and is a type of LCD display that offers a wider range of viewing angles and more accurate colour reproductions.
-The higher pixel density of HD displays will allow you to see the finest detail in your work and the IPS display will produce beautiful, true to life colours, that will make your work shine.
+The higher pixel density of UHD displays will allow you to see the finest detail in your work and the IPS display will produce beautiful, true-to-life colours, that will make your work shine.

 2K WQHD, Curved & Ultra wide: The Golden MiddlegroundRight between FHD and UHD we find WQHD (Wide Quad HD) with 2560x1440 pixels.
 This resolution basically combines the benefits from both FHD and UHD.
 You don't need as much graphics power as required by UHD to get a smooth scrolling image and you still can achieve high refresh rates of 144Hz or higher.
 The optimal size for an WQHD Monitor is between 27in and 32in.